 Kaala

 Cinema has always used such dark skinned, ‘ugly’ actors as comedians.
 They were made the side kicks of the hero, and were never cast as the hero himself.
 Many of our actors who are internationally recognised today, came from such humble backgrounds.
-Vinayakan, Indrans, Joju George are all such artistes who faced humiliation based on their looks, but who were silent fighters using their talent and art as their weapon.
+Vinayakan, Indrans, Joju George are all such artistes who faced humiliation based on their looks.
+But they were silent fighters using their talent and art as their weapon.

-Legendary actors like Sathyan, Rajinikanth, Vijaykanth and Vijay were victims of such discrimination based on looks and colour, in the beginning of their career.
+Legendary actors like Sathyan, Rajinikanth, Vijaykanth and Vijay were victims of such discrimination based on looks and colour.
+Especially in the beginning of their career.
 They could overcome and come to the forefront, because of sheer talent and hard work.
-We are familiar with Yogi Babu who was side-lined in the onset of his career, but is, today, one of the highest paid actors in the industry.
+We are familiar with Yogi Babu who was side-lined in the onset of his career.
+But today, he is one of the highest paid actors in the industry.
 The story of Dhanush is also not different.
-Facing ridicule on an everyday basis, for being thin and dark skinned, and replaced by others, he has become one of the finest actors, breaking all language barriers and proving that nothing comes between art and talent.
+Facing ridicule on an everyday basis, for being thin and dark skinned, and replaced by others.
+Now, he has become one of the finest actors, breaking all language barriers and proving that nothing comes between art and talent.

 Many of us continue to be targeted by conditioned notions of beauty, films and advertisements.
 Art is a medium which is capable of creating a revolution in our society.
 When art itself, joins hands with a society celebrating fair skin, patriarchy, toxic masculinity, and other social evils, what is left for those of us, sidelined, based on looks, colour, caste, values, and ideologies?